Alebachew23/Alebachew23/README.md

-I’m a Computational Biologist with a background in molecular biology and bioinformatics, currently transitioning into machine learning.
-My research focuses on integrating multi-omics data (genomics, transcriptomics, proteomics, and epigenomics) with ML approaches to understand the biology of both infectious and non-infectious diseases, particularly those disproportionately affecting low- and middle-income countries (LMICs).
+I’m a Computational Biologist with a background in molecular biology and bioinformatics, currently expanding into machine learning (ML).
+My work focuses on integrating multi-omics data (genomics, transcriptomics, proteomics, epigenomics) with ML approaches to better understand infectious and non-infectious diseases, especially those affecting low- and middle-income countries.

-I’m deeply interested in how data-driven tools and machine learning can be applied to serve populations often underserved by current technologies.
-My goal is to help bridge the gap between cutting-edge computational methods and real-world global health challenges — making advanced bioinformatics and ML more inclusive and impactful.
+I’m passionate about using data-driven methods to address global health challenges and making advanced computational tools more inclusive for underserved populations

 ### Skills